 At a 30% ratio, GM’s dividend has consumed only 30% of free cash flow, leaving plenty of free cash flow for other purposes.

-The suspension of the dividend in 2020 was probably the right thing to do for GM, considering that the company will retain roughly $500 million per quarter from dividend payout.
+The suspension of the dividend in 2020 was probably the right thing to do for GM, considering that the company will retain more than $500 million in liquidity per quarter from dividend payments.

 Is GM’s dividend still safe?
 Definitely.
 GM’s business has recovered faster than it thought and the temporary dividend suspension has brought some relieves to the company, free cash flow in particular.

-Moreover, GM’s free cash flow generation has been relatively strong and will recover in the foreseeable future, driven largely by strong demand for automobiles.
+Moreover, GM’s free cash flow generation has been relatively strong and will recover in the foreseeable future, driven largely by strong demand for trucks and SUVs since 3Q 2020.

 References and Credits